 The funding received through The Co-operative Bank’s Customer Donation Fund has helped the group to buy more of the machinery they need to reach as many people as possible with these life changing opportunities.

-All Community Directplus account holders can apply for up to £1000 from the Customer Donation Fund to support special projects and fundraising activities.
+If you’re a Community Directplus account holder, you can apply for up to £1,000 from the Customer Donation Fund to support special projects and fundraising activities by completing the form below.

 The closing dates for applications are in March and September.
 We assess applications in April and October.